peiyaoooo/daily-recording/PaperList.md

  - [x] Self-supervised Image Enhancement Network: Training with Low Light Images Only
       Description: process the image quickly; give the repeatbale results; based on Retinex-net;add the maximum channel assumption on the reflectance map-- the maximum channel of the enhanced image should conform to the histogram distribution of the maximum channel of the low light image after histogram equalization.

+- [x] Zero-Reference Deep Curve Estimation for Low-Light Image Enhancement
+      Description: exploit cnn framework to generate pixel-wised adjustment matrix for high order adjustment function.
+Recursively iterate the function: LE(I(x);\Alpha) = I(x)+\Alpha I(x)(1-I(x)) about 8 times for output the final reconstruction.
+The losses they proposed are novel which are used to limit the function.
+For avoiding the overexposure, they add the overexposure photo to train this network.
+Good work. [https://li-chongyi.github.io/Proj_Zero-DCE.html/]

+# multi-frame Low illumination image enhancemnt
+ - [x] Dynamic Low-light Imaging with Quanta Image Sensors
+       Description: Exploit multi-frame of images captured via quanta image sensors to reconstruct the scene, which show better performance than normal sensorin extremely low-light condition.
+This work proposed the teacher-student strategy to guide the encoder's performance.
+The strategy is aimed to make encoder-extracted features of clean and noisy images similar.
+The performance is impressive but still a little blurry in local details.

 # colorization:
 - [x] Pixel-level Semantics Guided Image Colorization [no-reference][plausible color][no code]